 Generally, the rule about companion parrots' age is this that the larger the bird, the longer the lifespan.
 Most of the larger parrot species have lifespans similar to humans or even greater in some cases.
 This makes measuring their age in anything but regular 365-day years a moot point.

 Most of the larger bird species don't age any faster or slower than people do.
 However, the rate at which their bodies age is remarkably similar to that of the average person.

 Smaller species don't have as long a lifespan as the larger parrots.
 Some examples would be birds like cockatiels, lovebirds, and the plum-headed parakeet, all of which have an average life expectancy of around 20 years under optimal conditions.
 In species such as these, a little math could come in handy when trying to figure out their age in "human years."

 The average life expectancy for a human is somewhere between 75 and 80 years on average, so it could be said, for example, that a cockatiel that was 10 years old is actually around 40 years old in "human years."
-Some birds, like canaries, usually only live to be 10 years old, so they would age in "human years" even faster than a cockatiel.
+Some birds, like canaries, usually only live to be 10 years old, so they would age faster in "human years" than a cockatiel.

 Umbrella Cockatoo Example

 An umbrella cockatoo, if all goes well, could end up living for many, many decades or even longer.
 If your cockatoo is 3 years old, that is likely to relate well to its maturity in comparison to human 3-year-olds.
 Physically, this bird would be very young, even though she might not look like it on the outside.
 The age of cells that make up its body could be compared to those of a 3-year-old human toddler, so it should be easy to understand why it would be a mistake to measure its age the same way as many do with dogs and cats.

 Caring for Your Pet Bird to Achieve a Long Life